smsearcy/mesh-info/README.md

 opportunity.
-Thus I'm building off the work of KG6WXC's [MeshMap](https://gitlab.kg6wxc.net/mesh/meshmap), leveraging the database design he has so that if this works and performs well it could be an alternate implementation of the network poller even if the .
+Thus I'm building off the work of KG6WXC's [MeshMap](https://gitlab.kg6wxc.net/mesh/meshmap), leveraging the database design he has so that if this works and performs well it could be an alternate implementation of the network poller even if the rest of my goals do not get completed.

 **Other Goals:**

 * Unit tests for validating the parsing of `sysinfo.json` for different versions of the AREDN firmware.
-* A basic logical map of the mesh without need for tiles via [NetworkX](https://networkx.github.io/documentation/stable/index.html).
+* A basic logical map of the mesh without need for geography tiles via [NetworkX](https://networkx.github.io/documentation/stable/index.html).
 * Simpler deployment via containers (possibly via in-memory SQLite database for very basic setup).